-With rich soils, beautiful waterways and the vast ocean, fresh local produce is a highlight of the valley.
-You can enjoy mouth-watering organic beef from Wingham, visit vineyards for wine tasting, savour local oysters, and browse farmers markets.
+Fresh local produce is a highlight of the valley.
+You can enjoy mouth-watering beef, visit vineyards for wine tasting, savour local oysters, and browse farmers markets.
 For local produce, try Bent on Food, a cafe, restaurant and shop in Wingham, which has heritage buildings and a beautiful village green.